qiwenxu697/cse15l-lab-reports/lab1-report.md

   bash: cd: Hello.java: Not a directory
   [user@sahara ~/lecture1]$
 ```
 The working directory that the command was run is lecture1. `Hello.java` is not a directory, so it outputs an error message.
+This is an error.

 ## Examples of `ls`
 1. using the command with no arguments: